marketing-done-right/ai-content-optimizer/README.md

 This error indicates you have either run out of credits or have hit your monthly quota.
 For more information, read the [OpenAI API error documentation](https://platform.openai.com/docs/guides/error-codes/api-errors).

+## Frequently Asked Questions

+**Q: What is the AI Content Optimizer plugin?**
+**A:** The AI Content Optimizer plugin uses AI (powered by OpenAI) to analyze your content and provide recommendations for improving SEO, readability, and engagement.
+It offers suggestions on keyword optimization, meta tags, readability enhancements, and engagement strategies tailored to your content.

+**Q: How do I get an OpenAI API key?**
+**A:** To use the AI Content Optimizer, you need an OpenAI API key.
+You can obtain this key by creating an account on the OpenAI platform and navigating to the API section to generate a new key.
+After generating your key, enter it in the plugin settings under "OpenAI API Key".

+**Q: What AI models are supported by the plugin?**
+**A:** The plugin supports multiple AI models, including GPT-3.5 Turbo, GPT-4 Turbo, and GPT-4o.
+You can choose the model that best fits your needs from the plugin settings.
+GPT-3.5 Turbo is faster and suitable for most use cases, while GPT-4o models are more powerful and it's the newest and most advanced model.

+**Q: What are "tokens," and how do I set the maximum tokens in the plugin?**
+**A:** Tokens are the basic units that the AI model uses to process and generate text.
+Setting a maximum token limit determines how much text the AI can generate in response to your content analysis.
+You can set this limit in the plugin settings, balancing between detailed suggestions and resource consumption.

+**Q: How does the rate limit work, and how can I manage it** **A:** The rate limit controls how many requests the plugin can make to the OpenAI API each day.
+If you exceed this limit, further requests will be rejected until the next day.
+You can adjust the rate limit in the plugin settings to fit your usage needs, and the current usage is displayed to help you monitor it.

+**Q: How can I avoid sending unnecessary API requests?**
+**A:** The AI Content Optimizer plugin includes a button in the WordPress editor labeled `Analyze Content with AI.` The plugin only sends an API request when this button is clicked, ensuring that you only use your tokens and rate limits when needed.

+**Q: Can I customize the prompt sent to the AI for content analysis?**
+**A:** Currently, the AI Content Optimizer plugin does not allow customization of the prompt.
+The plugin uses a predefined prompt designed to provide comprehensive SEO, readability, and engagement suggestions based on the content you provide.
+Future versions of the plugin may include this feature based on user feedback.

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## Changelog
 ### Version 1.0.0:
 - Initial release with AI-powered content analysis, SEO recommendations, readability enhancements, and engagement strategies.